swiftlang/swift-evolution/proposals/0300-continuation.md

 this as an addition to the core proposal, if "queue hopping" in continuation- based adapters turns out to be a performance problem in practice.

+### Expose separate throwing and non-throwing Continuation types

+This proposal previously included separate continuation types that differed based on whether or not the relevant task could throw.
+This resulted in a significant amount of duplicated code in the implementation.

+The proposal was therefore updated to consolidate the two types and introduce a `Continuation` protocol with default-implemented members where possible.
+This reduces the size of the implementation and may allow for some interesting future directions (by letting us create new types that conform to `Continuation`.)

 ## Revision history

 - Clarified the execution behavior of `with*Continuation` and